 Almost all credit card issuers will let you, the primary cardholder, add people to your account as authorized users.
 Some of the travel and rewards cards charge a fee for cards for authorized users.
-For example, the Chase Sapphire Reserve® charges $75 per additional cardholder, and the Business Platinum Card® from American Express charges $300 for each additional user.
+For example, the Chase Sapphire Reserve® charges $75 per additional cardholder, and the Business Platinum Card® charges $300 for each additional user.

 How to avoid: If you want to pass out cards to friends or family members for free, look for a credit card that doesn’t charge the fee, such as the Chase Sapphire Preferred® Card or the American Express® Gold Card.

 If you want a statement sent to you by mail, it may come with a small price.
 Not all issuers charge for the classic service, but those that do may add on a surcharge of a dollar or two for each paper statement it must mail you.
 Issuers generally encourage their account holders to sign up for free paperless billing statements.